Egypt hosts UAE, Israeli leaders for landmark 3-way talks | DW | 22.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The three leaders discussed food security in Cairo as the Russian invasion of Ukraine sparks concerns over economic stability.
+The three leaders discussed food security in Cairo as the Russian invasion of Ukraine sparks concerns about economic stability.
 Israel is also seeking to strengthen its alliances against Iran.

 Sheikh Mohammed bin Zayed Al Nahyan (l), Abdel-Fattah el-Sissi (m) and Naftali Bennett (r) met at the Red Sea resort of Sharm el-Sheikh

-Leaders of Egypt, Israel and the United Arab Emirates met on Tuesday in the Red Sea resort Sham el-Sheikh.
+Leaders of Egypt, Israel and the United Arab Emirates met on Tuesday in the Red Sea resort of Sharm el-Sheikh.

 The three-way meeting, focused on the economic impact of Russia's invasion of Ukraine, is the first of its kind since the UAE normalized relations with Israel.